ahmadmuqri0/PersonalProfileGenarator/README.md

 ## Notes

 That's it!
-I hope someone found this and then give it a pass because this is honestly just an assignment project and not to be taken seriously.
+If someone found this just give it a pass, because this is honestly just an assignment project and not to be taken seriously.

 ## Showcase